This BLOG On FHA Guidelines And Qualifying Requirements For Home Buyers Was UPDATED On May 1st, 2019

 FHA Loans: Terms And Conditions Of FHA Loan Programs

 FHA offers 10 year fixed rates, 15 year fixed rates, 20 year fixed rates, and 30 year fixed rates.

 - FHA also offers 30-year adjustable rate mortgages, called ARM

 - FHA insured mortgage loans are for owner occupant primary residences only

-- Any owner occupant can qualify to purchase a one to four unit residential property
+- Any owner-occupant can qualify to purchase a one to four units residential property

 - This is called the FHA 203(b) mortgage program

 - The FHA 234(c) mortgage loan program is for those home buyers who want to purchase FHA approved condominium units